Roald Amundsen: The Northeast Passage

-Aerial Expeditions to the North Pole
+Aerial expeditions to the North Pole

 The 1923 attempt to fly over the Pole failed.
 Amundsen and Oskar Omdal, of the Royal Norwegian Navy, tried to fly from Wainwright, Alaska, to Spitsbergen across the North Pole.
 When their aircraft was damaged, they abandoned the journey.
-To raise additional funds, Amundsen traveled around the United States in 1924 on a lecture tour.
+To raise additional funds, Amundsen travelled around the United States in 1924 on a lecture tour.

-In 1925, accompanied by Lincoln Ellsworth, pilot Hjalmar Riiser-Larsen, flight mechanic Karl Feucht and two other team members, Amundsen took two Dornier Do J flying boats, the N-24 and N-25, to 87° 44′ north.
+In 1925, accompanied by Lincoln Ellsworth, pilot Hjalmar Riiser-Larsen, flight mechanic Karl Feucht and two other team members (pilot Leif Dietrichson and mechanic Oskar Omdal), Amundsen took two Dornier Do J flying boats, the N-24 and N-25, to 87° 44′ north.
 It was the northernmost latitude reached by plane up to that time.
 The aircraft landed a few miles apart without radio contact, yet the crews managed to reunite.
 The N-24 was damaged.
 Amundsen and his crew worked for more than three weeks to clean up an airstrip to take off from ice.
 They shovelled 600 tons of ice while consuming only 1 lb of daily food rations.
 In the end, the six crew members were packed into the N-25.
-In a remarkable feat, Riiser-Larsen took off, and they barely became airborne over the cracking ice.
+In a remarkable feat, Riiser-Larsen took off, the flying boat barely becoming airborne over the cracking ice.
 They returned triumphant when everyone thought they had been lost forever.

 In 1926, Amundsen and 15 other men (including Ellsworth, Riiser-Larsen, Oscar Wisting, and the Italian air crew led by aeronautical engineer Umberto Nobile) made the first crossing of the Arctic in the airship Norge, designed by Nobile.
 They left Spitsbergen on 11 May 1926, flew over the North Pole on 12 May, and landed in Alaska the following day.

 Controversy over Polar Priority

-The three previous claims to have arrived at the North Pole: Frederick Cook in 1908; Robert Peary in 1909; and Richard E. Byrd in 1926 (just a few days before the Norge) are disputed by some, as being either of dubious accuracy or outrightly fraudulent.
+The three previous claims to have arrived at the North Pole, by the Americans Frederick Cook in 1908; Robert Peary in 1909; and Richard E. Byrd in 1926 (just a few days before the Norge) are disputed by some, as being either of dubious accuracy or outright fraudulent.
 If these other claims are false, the crew of the Norge would be the first explorers verified to have reached the North Pole, when they floated over it in the Norge in 1926.
-If the Norge expedition was the first to the North Pole, Amundsen and Oscar Wisting were the first men to have reached both geographical poles, by ground or by air.